 In terms of repatriation, liquidation proceeds are not subject to any withholding tax in Luxembourg and dividends may be paid free of withholding tax under the participation exemption.
 Capital gains are generally not taxable in the hands of non-residents, except in very limited cases which are generally waived by double tax treaties.
-In this respect, Luxembourg has concluded double tax treaties with 81 other states and is currently engaged in negotiations with a further 16 states.
+In this respect, Luxembourg has double tax treaties in force with 84 other states; treaties with a further 14 states are under negotiation or pending ratification.

-Finally, regarding indirect taxes, share transfers made under private seal are not subject to any registration or stamp duties (unless voluntarily registered).
-Depending on the assets involved, share deals may thus be preferable to asset deals, in particular in the case of real estate transfers which are subject to registration duties of up to 10%.
-Contributions made to Luxembourg companies are generally subject to a fixed registration duty of 75 € (unless Luxembourg situated real estate assets are contributed).
+Finally, regarding transactional taxes, share transfers made under private seal are not subject to any registration or stamp duties (unless voluntarily registered).
+Depending on the assets involved, share deals may thus be preferable to asset deals, particularly in the case of real estate transfers which are subject to registration duties of up to 10 per cent.
+A fixed registration duty of €75 is due upon the incorporation of a Luxembourg company.
+The same registration duty will apply in the event of a future amendment to its articles of incorporation.

-3. Pre-Agreement
+3. PRE-AGREEMENT